AgalmicVentures/Werk/README.md

 run on shutdown.
 * `Application.IpcConsoleName`: The name of the IPC queue used for a console.
 Default none.

+The application adds additional default commands:
+* `app`: Logs information about the high level state of the application.
+* `bg`: Logs information about background tasks.
+* `logs`: Logs information about what logs are available.
+* `reload`: Reloads the configuration.
+* `quit`: Quits the application cleanly.

 On shutdown it runs shutdown commands, then shutdown actions which may be registered by any component, ensuring a clean shutdown.